racket/rhombus/shrubbery/0000-shrubbery.md

 by indentation, `:`, and `|`.
 A `,` closes subgroups as necessary to reach an enclosing `()` or `[]`, while a `;` separate groups within a nested group sequence.
 A `;` will never create an empty group.
-A `,` is disallowed if it would create an empty group, except that a traiing `,` is allowed.
+A `,` is disallowed if it would create an empty group, except that a trailing `,` is allowed.

 ```